scrtdd

 Type: double

-Min cross-correlation coefficient accepted to use a differential travel time.
-Default is 0.50.
+Minimum cross-correlation coefficient required to use a differential travel time derived from cross-correlation.
+Default is 0.70.

 Type: double